bracytrae/bracytrae/README.md

 I’m working toward becoming a software engineer who builds clear, accessible systems for neurodivergent people, caregivers, learners, and behavioral health teams.

-I can't live without learning, and I'm so grateful to have access to technology that allows me to turn complicated concepts into thorough, concise ideas.

 ---

 ## Tech Stack